nhscc/problem-statements/2020/bdpa-airports-part-1.md

 * Users are limited to 2 carry-on bags and 5 checked bags

 All the seats for a flight will be the same price which can be found in the appropriate API response.
-Every flight has a total of 90 seats.
+Every flight has a total of 90 seats thanks to pandemic restrictions.

 Finally, the user will be able to review their purchase before confirming.
 Afterwards, they will be directed to the ticket view for their flight.
 If